 Certain conditions have "dysphoria" in their name.
 For example, there is a state called gender dysphoria, in which the person is discontented with the gender they were assigned at birth.
 There is that same element of being discontented, but other than that, there is no real similarity between the two terms.

-Another instance in which the word "dysphoric" is the part of a diagnostic term is premenstrual dysphoric disorder.
+Another instance in which the word "dysphoric" is part of a diagnostic term is premenstrual dysphoric disorder.
 Again, this is a specific disorder that has many more elements besides mood.
 PMDD happens to women and causes symptoms of depression, irritability, and tension.
 PMDD has the irritability of a dysphoric mood, but it also has other unrelated symptoms and a clear biological trigger.

 How Long Does Dysphoria Last?